Set up namespaces

 Tenant and namespace terminologies

 When you sign into the application, you sign into the tenant abccorp.
-To view data in abccorp with all of its namespaces, select Include All Children.
+To view data in abccorp with all its namespaces, select Include All Children.
 The data on all pages in the Endor Labs application includes information from all the child namespaces.